Search Ocorian

 ANTI BRIBERY & CORRUPTION POLICY STATEMENT

-Before any transactions occur or services are provided, Ocorian will require confirmation of awareness of the applicable law from all clients (by means of an Engagement Letter (or equivalent)) and relevant third parties, such as consultants, those holding power of attorneys and those to whom Ocorian has outsourced or delegated a function (by means of an appropriate declaration), together with
+Before any transactions occur or services are provided, Ocorian will require confirmation of awareness of the applicable law from all clients (by means of an Engagement Letter (or equivalent)) and relevant third parties, such as consultants, those holding power of attorneys and those to whom Ocorian has outsourced or delegated a function (by means of an appropriate declaration), together with confirmation that, where relevant, they have in place appropriate anti-bribery and anti-corruption policies and procedures of their own; or otherwise conduct themselves in such a manner as to adhere to the applicable law and this policy statement.
+All payments must be made on clear payment terms (including clarity in relation to what is being paid for).

 Ocorian has procedures in place requiring the reporting of any knowledge or suspicion that any client, relevant third party or employee is involved in any way in bribery or corruption.

-CRIMINAL FINANCE ACT 2017 POLICY STATEMENT
+CRIMINAL FINANCE ACT 2017 & ECONOMIC CRIME AND CORPORATE TRANSPARENCY ACT 2023 POLICY STATEMENT

 As a firm, we value our reputation for ethical behaviour and for financial probity and reliability.
-We do not
+We do not tolerate tax evasion or corporate fraud, or the facilitation thereof in any circumstances, where committed by a client, personnel or associated persons/companies and we are committed to the highest standards of integrity, transparency in all our business operations.

-We are committed to fighting tax evasion and have rigorous policies and procedures in place to detect and
+We are committed to fighting corporate fraud, economic crime and tax evasion and have rigorous policies and procedures in place to detect and prevent the facilitation of offences.

 MODERN SLAVERY STATEMENT